MotionSpell/lldash-srd-packager/Readme.md

 ## Current limitations, legacy, and perspective

-The program is not multi-threaded due to API issues in the CWI capture/codec.
+The program is multi-threaded but due to API issues in the old CWI capture/codec.
+Needs to be tested.

 The program holds on a specific cwi branch of Signals that contains non-conformant DASH modifications for compatibility with the i2cat GUB software.

-The program doesn't work on Ubuntu 18.04 because the legacy CWI binaries were not provided.
-If pcl2dash keeps on being used, the next step is to used the new CWI API and test it again on both Windows and Linux systems.
+Not needed anymore.